duarte152/andy-dashboard/emails_supervisores_uk.md

 ## EMAIL 4 - Dr. Watjana Lilaonitkul (UCL) 🔥 MELHOR MATCH UK

 **Para:** watjana.lilaonitkul@ucl.ac.uk
-**Assunto:** Prospective MPhil/PhD Applicant - Clinical AI Adoption & Responsible Deployment | UCL 2027
+**Assunto:** Prospective MRes Student - Clinical AI Adoption & Responsible Deployment | UCL 2027

 ---

 Dear Dr. Lilaonitkul,

-I am writing to inquire about the possibility of pursuing an MPhil or PhD under your supervision at UCL, with a potential start in 2027.
+I am writing to inquire about the possibility of pursuing an MRes under your supervision at UCL, with a potential start in 2027.

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite - Brazil's leading generative AI platform for medical reporting, used by over 3,500 clinicians across radiology, pathology, and endoscopy.
 Laudite uses an LLM pipeline to generate structured clinical reports, with the clinician retaining full decision-making authority.
 Over four years, I have worked directly with those clinicians navigating new AI-assisted workflows - giving me an unusually direct view of how that interface succeeds or fails at the point of use.